btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 3. Add the configuration details matching the lightning implementation used > "Test connection"

-# Getting started with your LN implementation
-## BTCPay and LND
+## Getting started with BTCPay Server and LND
 ### Control your LND using RTL

 The easiest way to use LND implementation with BTCPay is to use the **[Ride The Lightning](https://github.com/ShahanaFarooqui/RTL)** (RTL) service.
-A device agnostic web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay, from your browser.
+A web user interface for the Lightning Network, RTL allows you to operate your node without leaving BTCPay, from your browser.
+\
 To initiate RTL in BTCPay, Go to Server Settings > Services > RTL > See information.

 ### Control your LND using Zap
 For remote use of your LND node on iOS or PC, you can use [Zap wallet integration](https://github.com/LN-Zap/zap-tutorials/blob/master/docs/desktop/btcpay-server.mdx).
+\
 [![LND BTCPay](https://img.youtube.com/vi/CWhTOunTb2Q/mqdefault.jpg "BTCPay Server - LND and ZAP")](https://www.youtube.com/watch?v=CWhTOunTb2Q "BTCPay Server - LND and Zap")
+\
 Besides Zap, there are a few more wallets that allow remote control of the LND node, [the Nayuta wallet](https://nayuta.co/) and the [ZeusLN](https://github.com/ZeusLN/zeus).
 Both of which have not yet extensively been tested by the community.

 ### Control your LND using Lightning Joule
 To remotely control your LND node via web browser, you can use Lightning Joule.
+\
 [![Joule](https://img.youtube.com/vi/a9_uHJhnKR4/mqdefault.jpg "BTCPay Server - LND and Joule")](https://www.youtube.com/watch?v=a9_uHJhnKR4 "BTCPay Server - LND and Joule")

 ### Control your LND via the command-line: lncli
 LND can be accessed via the command-line using the shell script `bitcoin-lncli.sh`.
+\
 If you're on Docker make sure you're in docker directory.

 ```bash